 So what do you do?

-This year SecureIt introduced the Model 52 Ultralight gun cabinet with CraddleGrid Technology.
-The first in a series of modern modular gun storage cabinets and provides proper storage for 6 rifles, handguns and lot of gear.
-The Model 52 is manufactured out of the same 14 GA steel as many traditional gun safes (RSC) but doesn’t have the ridicules weight or the corrosive interior.
+This year SecureIt introduced the Model 52 Ultralight gun cabinet with CradleGrid Technology.
+The first in a series of modern modular gun storage cabinets and provides proper storage for 6 rifles, handguns, and a lot of gear.
+The Model 52 is manufactured out of the same steel as many traditional gun safes (RSC) but doesn’t have the ridiculous weight, or the corrosive interior.

-Patented CraddleGrid Technology was developed under contract with US Army Special Forces.
-The modular system provides simple, adjustable, proper storage for rifles, shotguns and handguns and allows you to organize and store firearms along with associated gear.
+Patented CradleGrid Technology was developed under contract with US Army Special Forces.
+The modular system provides simple, adjustable, proper storage for rifles, shotguns, and handguns and allows you to organize and store firearms along with associated gear.